JuliaDataScience/JuliaDataScience/contents/data_vis_makie_layouts.md

 @sco JDS.first_layout()
 ```

-This does look good already, it could be better.
+This does look good already, but it could be better.
 We could fix spacing problems using the following keywords and methods:

 - `figure_padding=(left, right, bottom, top)`
 - `padding=(left, right, bottom, top)`